Vyral/brendon-payne-recruiting/_posts/2019-11-11-real-estate-myths-that-hinder-agents-from-reaching-the-next-level.md

   - Transaction Management
 excerpt: >-
-  Today we’ll discuss the myths, lies, and scams that real estate agents are told that prevent them from getting to the next level in their business.
+  Today we’ll discuss the myths, lies, and scams that real estate agents are told that prevent them from getting to the next level.
 enclosure:
 pullquote:
 enclosure_type: video/mp4